Archive Negative Effects of Social Media on Physical Health

 Manage Screen Time

-Decreasing the amount of time that you use social media might be the most obvious tip to give.
+Decreasing the amount of time you use social media might be the most obvious tip to give.
 But we all know that’s easier said than done.
 The next best tip is to manage your screen time.
 This can mean one of two things.
 Either,

 • Set screen time limits for social media apps